 Once you have a goal in place, it’s time to just dive in.
 For many, getting started is the hardest part.
 Once you get the ball rolling, you have a better chance of actually following through.
 So, get started as soon as you can.
 If your goal is to fix your finances, for example, you can start by setting a budget, using a mortgage calculator at moneysupermarket.com to help you to determine if refinancing is right for you, or setting up automatic deposits to your savings account.

-Another way to make sure you fulfil your resolutions is to surround yourself with a support system and to make yourself accountable to someone.
+Another way to make sure you fulfill your resolutions is to surround yourself with a support system and to make yourself accountable to someone.
 Find other people who share the same goal as you, if you can and work together on it.
 For instance, if both you and a friend want to lose weight, set up a time to go to the gym together.

 Limit the Number of Goals You Have